Dr. Wolfgang Engshuber, Chair

 Ms Bos started at PGGM Investments in 2003 as Director of Third Parties, Operations & Staff.
 In March 2005 she was appointed Chief Executive Officer for investments and became a member of the Board of Directors of PGGM.
 In 2001 she joined NIBC Asset Management as Co-Head Investments and was responsible for people, process and project management within the Investment Management Department.
 In 2002 she became COO/CFO at NIBC Asset Management and was responsible for Operations, IT, Finance, Risk Control, HR, Legal and Office Management.
 Else graduating in 1983 from Rotterdam Erasmus University, where she studied Econometrics.

-Eric is a member of the Governance committee.
+Else is a member of the Nominations committee.

 Priya Sara Mathur, Board member, CalPERS